ivangfr/spring-webflux-reactive-databases/README.md

   docker-compose up -d
   ```

-- Wait a bit until all containers are Up (healthy).
-You can check their status by running
+- Wait for all Docker containers to be `running (healthy)`.
+To check it, run
   ```
   docker-compose ps
   ```